Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 The first order of business is to make the noise a little more bearable.

-I can reduce the fan's pwm by overwriting the contents of `/sys/class/thermal/manual_pwm`.
-This value is bounds within the `[0;255]` range.
+I can reduce the fan's `PWM` by overwriting the contents of `/sys/class/thermal/manual_pwm`.
+This value is bound within the `[0;255]` range.
-It is apparently advised to keep the temperature of all the switches internal components bellow `50` degrees celcius.
+It is apparently advised to keep the temperature of all internal components of the switch below `50` degrees Celcius.

 So far a `~15%` duty cycle seems to be a good compromise given my use case.

 ```
 # echo 40 > /sys/class/thermal/manual_pwm
 ```